New Building Work

 It is your choice if you wish to employ the Council’s Building Surveyor or a Private Building Surveyor like Protek.
 The benefits of using us as your Private Building Surveyor is that we provide one-on-one service and strive for 100% customer satisfaction.
 We offer quick turnaround for Certificate of Likely Compliance issue, and always keep our clients in the loop with the progress of the application.
-We can even submit your application to the Council for you, so you only have to liaise with us.
+We also submit your application to the Council for you, so you only have to liaise with us.
 If you employ Protek we will conduct the inspections as work progresses and only need 24 hours’ notice for inspection bookings (sometimes you can even book inspection in the same day you call).
 The only time Council will need to inspect is for plumbing or planning inspections, if required.

 Building work constructed without approval